stnolting/neorv32/README.md

 ![neorv32 Overview](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/figures/neorv32_processor.png)

 The NEORV32 Processor is a customizable microcontroller-like system on chip (SoC) that is based on the RISC-V NEORV32 CPU.
-The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller.
+The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom / customizable microcontroller.

 :books: For detailed information take a look at the [NEORV32 documentation /datasheet (online at GitHub-pages)](https://stnolting.github.io/neorv32/).
 The `asciidoc` sources can be found in [`docs/src_adoc`](https://github.com/stnolting/neorv32/blob/master/docs/src_adoc).